Carbon-Chain Chemistry in the Interstellar Medium: General Introduction

-In the 1990s, carbon-chain molecules were detected in many molecular clouds, beyond the previously well-studied examples, such as TMC-1.
-Survey observations revealed that carbon-chain molecules are evolutionary indicators of starless and star-forming cores in low-mass star-forming regions \citep{suzuki92,benson98}.
-These studies reinforced the view that these molecules are formed from ionic (C$^{+}$) or atomic (C) carbon in the early stages of molecular clouds, before CO formation, as predicted by chemical simulations.
-Figure \ref{fig:route} shows the carbon-chain growth and formation pathways of nitrogen- and sulfur-bearing species (HC$_{3}$N, HC$_{5}$N, and CCS), which have been frequently detected in low-mass starless cores in the early stages of molecular cloud cores.
-These reaction schemes are constructed from results of the latest chemical simulations with a constant temperature of 10~K and a constant density of $n_{\rm{H}}=10^{4}$ cm$^{-3}$ in $t<10^{4}$ yr \citep{tani2019}.
-Hydrocarbons can form efficiently from C$^{+}$ and C via ion-molecule reactions involving H$_{2}$ and dissociative recombination reactions leading to the formation of neutral hydrocarbons.
-Such carbon-chain chemistry in cold molecular clouds is basically consistent with that proposed in the 1980s.
+In the 1990s, carbon-chain molecules were detected in many molecular clouds, beyond the previously well-studied examples such as TMC-1.
+Survey observations revealed that carbon-chain molecules are evolutionary indicators of starless and star-forming cores in low-mass star-forming regions; they are abundant in starless cores \citep{suzuki92,benson98}.
+These studies reinforced the view that these molecules are formed from ionic (C$^+$) or atomic (C) carbon in the early stages of molecular clouds, before CO formation, as predicted by chemical simulations.
+Fig. \ref{fig:route} shows the carbon-chain growth and formation pathways of nitrogen- and sulfur-bearing species (HC$_3$N, HC$_5$N, and CCS), which have been frequently detected in low-mass starless cores \citep{suzuki92}.
+These reaction schemes are constructed from results of the latest chemical simulations with a constant temperature of 10 K and a constant density of $n_{\rm{H}}=10^4$ cm$^{-3}$ in $t<10^4$ yr \citep{tani2019}.
+Hydrocarbons can form efficiently from C$^+$ and C via ion-molecule reactions involving H$_{2}$ and dissociative recombination reactions leading to the formation of neutral hydrocarbons.
+Such carbon-chain formation in cold molecular clouds is basically consistent with that proposed in the 1980s.

-During the later stages of starless cores, carbon-chain species are adsorbed onto dust grains or destroyed by reactions with atomic oxygen.
+During the later stages of starless cores, carbon-chain species are adsorbed onto dust grains or destroyed by reactions with ions such as He$^+$ and H$^+$, and reactions with atomic oxygen (O).
 These processes result in the depletion of carbon-chain species by the later stages of prestellar cores and protostellar cores.
 Thus, carbon-chain molecules were classically known as ``early-type species''.